 with

-where $g_{\mu\nu}$ is the metric tensor with its determinant denoted by $g$, $\mathcal{L}_{\rm m}$ is the matter Lagrangian, which is a function of the metric and the minimally coupled matter fields $\psi_{\rm m}$, $R$ is the Ricci scalar, and $G_i\left(\phi,X\right)$ are arbitrary functions of the scalar field $\phi$ and its kinetic term $X=-\frac{1}{2}\phi_{;\mu}\phi^{;\mu}$.
+where $g_{\mu\nu}$ is the metric tensor with its determinant denoted by $g$, $\mathcal{L}_{\rm m}$ is the matter Lagrangian, which is a function of the metric and the minimally coupled matter fields, $\psi_{\rm m}$, $R$ is the Ricci scalar, and $G_i\left(\phi,X\right)$ are arbitrary functions of the scalar field, $\phi$, and its kinetic term, $X=-\frac{1}{2}\phi_{;\mu}\phi^{;\mu}$.
 Here, $\phi_{;\mu}$ denotes the covariant derivative, $G_{iX}=\partial G_i/ \partial X$ indicates the partial derivative, $\Box\phi=g^{\mu\nu}\nabla_\mu\nabla_\nu\phi$ denotes the d'Alembert operator, and we use the Einstein summation convention.
-The specific choice of $G_i\left(\phi,X\right)$ corresponds to a selection of a single modified gravity model contained within the general class of Horndeski models \citep[see, e.g.,][for a review]{Kobayashi19}.
+The specific choice of $G_i\left(\phi,X\right)$ corresponds to a selection of a single modified gravity model contained within the general class of Horndeski models \citep[see e.g.][for a review]{Kobayashi19}.

-For any given cosmological background, perturbations can be parameterised in an EFT approach \citep{Gubitosi13,Bloomfield13,Gleyzes13,Bloomfield13b,Piazza14,Gergely14}.
+For any given cosmological background, perturbations can be parametrised in an EFT approach \citep{Gubitosi13,Bloomfield13,Gleyzes13,Bloomfield13b,Piazza14,Gergely14}.
 In particular, as shown in \citet{Gleyzes13} and \citet{Bellini14}, the evolution of linear perturbations can be fully described by four arbitrary functions of time, $\alpha_i(t)$.
 In practice, the $\alpha_i(t)$ functions are commonly chosen to be proportional to the time-dependent fractional energy density of dark energy, $\Omega_{\rm DE}(t)$, so that

-with the proportionality coefficients $\hat{\alpha}_i$.
+with the proportionality coefficients, $\hat{\alpha}_i$.
 This choice selects a sub-class of Horndeski theories, which enforce GR at early times with modifications to GR becoming relevant as soon as dark energy contributes significantly to the background energy density, assuming the same time-dependence for all functions.
-However, as discussed by \citet{Gleyzes17}, this simple parameterisation is sufficient to provide information on a large fraction of the Horndeski theory space and has therefore been adopted in previous studies of modified gravity with KiDS data \citep{SpurioMancini19}.
+However, as discussed by \citet{Gleyzes17}, this simple parametrisation is sufficient to provide information on a large fraction of the Horndeski theory space.
+Therefore, it has been adopted in previous studies of modified gravity with KiDS data \citep{SpurioMancini19}.